je3m/NOT_MTGO/README.md

 Milestone 1

 Jim
 	-Wrote Zone enum to handle basic zone operations -Made base for card class so that the GUI could interact with individual cards

 Chris
+	-Created GUI for the game that did not include any logic -Wrote Functionality tests for the GUI that explain the features the GUI should have -These features include:
+			-Sectioned zones
+			-Displayed cards in hand and battlefeild with their names -Displayed number of cards in the other zones -Cards in hand can be clicked on to move to the battlefield -Cards on the battlefield can be moved to the hand -GUI scales to the size of the window
+	-Known Bug: Cards can have issues being clicked and numbers don't scale well with very thin windows

 Scott